OPTIONAL PRACTICAL TRAINING (OPT)

 Do not use the USCIS ELIS system to apply for OPT online

 Waiting to apply for OPT may result in loss of OPT employment time.
-The ISO recommends that you apply 90 days before your expected program completion date.
+ISSS recommends that you apply 90 days before your expected program completion date.

 1. You may initiate your OPT request by submitting the OPT Request e-form on iStart.
 You will enter your academic advisor’s information and an email will be sent to him/her requesting verification on your program completion date.

-2. Once your academic advisor completes the advisor form, your request will be reviewed by ISO advisors.
+2. Once your academic advisor completes the advisor form, your request will be reviewed by ISSS advisors.

-3. If approved, you will receive an email to set up an appointment with an ISO advisor who will help you complete the OPT application and form I-765.
-The email will ask you to bring the documents listed below.
+3. If the eform request is approved, you will receive an email with relevant information needed to complete the application.
+An ISSS advisor will prepare an I20, if eligible, to accompany your OPT application and form I-765.
+The email will ask you to prepare the documents listed below.

-5. You will be notified via email whenever a receipt notice is received by our office and when your Employment Authorization Document (EAD) arrives.
+4. USCIS will notify you via email whenever a receipt notice is received and typically again when your Employment Authorization Document (EAD) arrives.

 - Form I-765